Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 6. Please go to SwitchBot App -> S20 -> Gear Icon -> Firmware & Battery to check for any available updates.
 If an update is found, please proceed with updating it before trying again.

-7. If the above does not improve the situation, please contact us with a video of the S20 failing to recognize the water station via SwitchBot App -> Profile -> Support ->Feedback.
+7. If the above does not improve the situation, please contact us with a video of the S20 failing to recognize the water station.

 ---